 Indy was soon in full swing at the sanctuary.
 She had a vet check the cats as she got them comfortable in cages.
-The other fifteen dogs, cats, rabbits and the llama, she ensured were fed and happy.
+The other fifteen dogs, cats, rabbits, and the grumpy llama, she ensured were fed and happy.
 She saw to the dog’s needs and spent the day enjoying herself with the animals.
 By the time Tanya returned that evening, Indy was tired but happy.
 “How’s, Adam?” she asked.

 “He’s awake following surgery to remove his spleen.
 He’ll be fine in a few days, they reckon.”
 Tanya looked at all the new arrivals and checked her sanctuary.
-“Name tags filled in, cats all clean, fed and watered.
+“Name tags filled in, cats all clean, fed, and watered.
 Fresh litter in all cages.
 You’ve done us proud in here.”

 “I walked all the dogs this afternoon too.
 Everybody should be happy until tomorrow.”
 Indy replied.
 “I’m glad Adam’s going to be alright.”

 “Thank you, Indy.
 It seems the only one not alright is you.
 I mean, you haven’t got a job because you were a kind and wonderful young lady helping us today.”
-Tanya led the way to her kitchen and prepared tea, soup and rolls for them both.
+Tanya led the way to her kitchen and prepared tea, soup, and rolls for them both.
 “I won’t stand for it, you know,” she said while stirring her soup.

 “What?”
 Indy asked sitting at the table with her tea.

 “You losing your job like that.
 Neither will Adam.
 I told him what happened.
 He and I have been planning to hire a sanctuary assistant and manager for a while.
 We’d love that person to be you.”
 Tanya put a bowl before Indy and smiled.
 “What do you think?”